 Talented People and Executive Producer / MD of Kerfuffle Steven D Wright put the TV world to rights over coffee and lemon drizzle cake one wintry afternoon.
 We asked him to put pen to paper about how working in TV now differs to when he started his career…

 As a grizzled TV veteran from the olden times (the 1990s), I often find myself getting asked for advice from ‘young’ TV Types – you know, bright, shiny and excitable Researchers and ambitious Assistant Producers looking to make that next move up the ladder.

+“So what was it like back then?
 How did you get started in TV?” asked one young buck the other day, making it sound like I started back in Dickensian London riding a Penny Farthing to work and getting paid a shilling a week.

 But even though I am a dinosaur (imagine a doddery Dickie Attenborough in Jurassic Park being eaten by a vicious Raptor) it did get me thinking about the differences in TV back then and today – and just how easy we had in comparison to the young workers considering Telly in 2019.

 Back then TV was a sexy, high status, ultra-glamorous industry which got you a lot of glory when you casually mentioned your employment at a party.
 TV was a head turner and completely pissed all over the other careers on offer in the 90s.
 Who wanted to work as a city banker, for example, when one could be working on a late-night Channel 4 ‘yoof culture’ entertainment show like The Word as I did?

 TV – and I – was so cool.
 Meeting celebrities, getting free stuff and hanging out with pop stars in Soho was all par for the course and swanking about it afterwards with your non-telly chums (cruelly dubbed ‘civilians’ by us) was worth all the hard work and long hours.